 – As relative clauses combine two ideas into one sentence, you can create more complex and varied sentence structures.
 This can improve both writing style and speaking fluency.

-– By connecting clauses directly to the nouns or pronouns they modify, relative clauses improve how you express your ideas.
+– By connecting clauses directly to the nouns or pronouns they modify, relative clauses improve how you express your ideas, in speaking and writing.

 – Using relative clauses helps avoid repetitive or very simple sentence structures, making writing or speaking more interesting.